wingify/readme-central/docs/Integrations/fme-integration-mixpanel.md

 }
 ```

-#### Permissions
+#### 2. Add Permissions

-Ensure your app has the following permissions in the manifest file:
+Ensure your app has the following permissions in the AndroidManifest.xml file:

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 ```

-## Integration Steps

-Integrating the VWO FME SDK with analytics platforms like Mixpanel allows you to automatically send feature flag evaluation and event tracking data to your analytics dashboard.
-This is achieved using the `IntegrationCallback` provided by the FME SDK.

-#### 1. Create a dedicated class for Mixpanel Integration:
+#### 3. Create a dedicated class for Mixpanel Integration:

 Implement a class (e.g., `MixpanelIntegration`) to handle the initialization of the Mixpanel SDK and provide methods for tracking events and flag evaluations.